Key Takeaways

 May gave us two full Moons — the second, on 31 May, was both a blue Moon and a micromoon, which we covered when it happened.
 There was also a total lunar eclipse on 3 March, but it wasn't visible from the UK — the Pacific and the Americas got that one.
 Our turn comes in August.

 This is the Moon event of the year for UK observers.
-In the early hours of Friday 28 August, the full Moon slides deep into Earth's shadow — at maximum, over 90% of it is covered, leaving only a bright sliver along one edge.
-A partial eclipse this deep behaves much like a total one: expect the shadowed portion to glow a dim, coppery red.
+In the early hours of Friday 28 August, the full Moon slides deep into Earth's shadow.
+At maximum, over 90% of it is covered, leaving only a bright sliver along one edge.
+A partial eclipse this deep behaves much like a total one: the shadowed portion glows a dim, coppery red.

-The timings for the UK (BST, from London — a few minutes different elsewhere):
+The timings for the UK (BST, from London — a minute or two different elsewhere):

 - 2.23am — penumbral eclipse begins; the Moon starts to dim subtly